Presets

 The preset bar appears above terminal tabs and shows your pinned presets for one-click access.

-• Pin a preset - Use the preset bar menu to pin presets so they appear in the bar
+• Pin a preset - Use the pin control in Settings → Terminal or the preset bar menu

 • Launch - Click a pinned preset to open it in the current workspace